Quantum Computation (Caltech PHYS 219)

 No known quantum algorithm provides significant speedup against secure hash functions.
 Hash-based signatures (SPHINCS+) are built on this property.

-After an 8-year standardization process, NIST published four PQC standards in 2024.
+After an 8-year standardization process, NIST published its first three PQC standards (FIPS 203, 204, and 205) in August 2024, with a fourth, FN-DSA, still in draft as of 2026.
 These are the algorithms organizations should be migrating to.

 Replaces RSA and ECDH for key exchange.
 Based on the module learning with errors (MLWE) lattice problem.
 Included in TLS 1.3, Chrome, and Cloudflare's production infrastructure.